 Those wanting to study how to survive a TV debate could do a lot worse than dissect the performance of UK Prime Minister, David Cameron, in a high-profile, live-grilling on Sky News.
-However, the headlines Cameron got after his one hour marathon by both a political correspondent out to make his name and a live audience, were universally negative.
+However, the headlines Cameron got after his one-hour marathon by both a political correspondent out to make his name and a live audience, was universally negative.
 The Week ran ‘Cameron mauled by TV audience’ and most of the coverage focused on a rather rude student who accused the PM of ‘waffling’.

-You can watch the whole one hour here.
+You can watch the whole hour here.

 How to survive a TV debate: Cameron did an excellent job

 All of which seems unjust if not plain misleading.
 Not normally a fan of Cameron I have to say I think he did an excellent job.
 He was superbly well briefed, he did not get caught out by any question, from either the correspondent Faisal Islam or the audience.
 I am pleased to see that I am not completely alone in my assessment.
 Rather begrudgingly, the Chief Political Commentator for the Independent newspaper at least, agreed with me as you can read here.

 How to survive a TV debate: anticipate the tough questions